 OptiVault is a multi-currency system.
-It allows the users to create different currencies and denomination for each one of the currencies so it can be managed for OptiVault at the Vault level.
-Currencies page allows the setup of each unique currency to be utilized.
+It allows the users to create different currencies and denominations for each one of the currencies so it can be managed for OptiVault at the Vault level.
+The currencies page allows the setup of each unique currency to be utilized.